 Marketing/PR: The cruise industry has become much more competitive than in years past.
 There are more cruise lines, and more ships all vying for passengers.
 Marketing and public relations professionals have the task of creating public campaigns that make their companies stand out from the competition.
 Creativity is important in these positions.

-Keep in mind that you may have to go to where the jobs are, whether you're interested in an onshore job or onboard job.
+Reservations/Sales: These are the onshore employees that usually have the most interaction with passengers.
+It's your job to be the first representative of the cruise line that the passenger comes into contact with.
+You must be very service-oriented, while still keeping in mind that the goal is to sell tickets.
+These jobs are very important to cruise lines.Keep in mind that you may have to go to where the jobs are, whether you're interested in an onshore job or onboard job.
 The corporate offices of most cruise lines are either in Los Angeles or Florida.
 However, New York, Seattle, and various European cities also have their share.
 Likewise, if you're contracted to work onboard, you'll need to travel to the starting point of the cruise.
 But before you can even get to that stage, you'll need to be able to get to an interview.
 So location needs to be a key consideration when applying for any of these positions.
 For a more detailed overview of Office Positions, Click Here!

 Marketing / PR